 “As part of the day of recognition, Americans are asked to pause and reflect on the sacrifices made by the military men and women who are imprisoned or unaccounted for as a result of their military service.
 Individuals and businesses should also fly their POW/MIA flags.
 Rallies and ceremonies are held throughout the nation to honor those U.S. servicemembers who have yet to return home, and the families left behind without closure as to the fate of their loved ones.” – American Legion

-The White House issued a statement this morning:
+The White House issued a statement yesterday:

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.